Sleep ScienceMar 29, 20267 min read

 Three behavioral changes with the strongest evidence:

 1. Set a consistent wake time every day including weekends.
 The single most powerful lever.
 It builds reliable sleep drive that makes falling asleep faster and staying asleep easier.
+Pairing this with 10–30 minutes of early morning sunlight right after waking further stabilizes your circadian rhythm.

 2. Get out of bed if awake for more than 20 minutes.
 Do something calm in low light until sleepy again, then return to bed.
 This breaks the wakefulness-bed association.